TheProgrammare/Tolza/README.md

 - all anterior borrowed variable invalided can't be reaffected
 - a new ref borrow, remove any mut borrow anterior
 - a new mut borrow, remove all ref borrow anterior
+- a index/slice ref can't be overlapped by another index/slice
+- reborrow permitted from a slice borrow to an index borrow

 ## assignation
 | type | syntax | note |